alpo22/trivia/README.md

 - you can cheat and look at the API response to see the answers...
 - TypeScript
 - have a 'download' button (SPA)
+- When share, do like Wordle and indicate which were right and which were wrong

 ## Resources